 - Is it possible to get clean on my own?

 - How long does treatment usually last?

-Prescription drug hotlines can provide helpful information to loved ones, as well.
-If your friend or family member is having issues with prescription drug abuse, a hotline may have answers to questions like 4:
+Prescription drug hotlines can provide helpful information for loved ones, as well.
+If your friend or family member is having issues with prescription drug abuse, a hotline may have answers to questions like:4

 - What are the signs that my loved one is addicted?

 - Can I visit the treatment center with my loved one?

 - Will treatment address other mental health issues?

 The hotline may ask you some questions as well, such as:

 - What types of drugs are you using?